 What Is an Unallocated Partition?

-Unallocated space cannot store files or programs, and is basically useless to the operating system unless the space is used to create a new partition or is added to an existing partition to extend it.
+Unallocated disk space cannot store files or programs, and is basically useless to the operating system unless the space is used to create a new partition or is added to an existing partition to extend it.

 Reasons Behind Unallocated Partitions